-For too long the academy has tried to make Shakespeare preach its myopic socio-political sermons.
+For too long our academies have tried to make Shakespeare preach their myopic socio-political sermons.
 Unsatisfied with the success of that project, they’ve now turned to disparaging him, just like the frustrated Mr. Ramsay in To the Lighthouse.

 Good.
 Let them.
 Set Shakespeare free.
-His works will emerge from the academy untarnished, showing that Peter Hall was right about their indestructibility.
+His works will emerge from academia untarnished, showing that Peter Hall was right about their indestructibility.
 And free from the zealotry of these Neo-Puritans, the plays will be more beautiful than ever.

 Shakespeare has faced off with Puritans before.
 He beat them then.
 He’ll beat them this time too.
 Let them do their worst.